What to Do When Your Sex Life Is Gridlocked, Stuck or Shut Down

 The skies darken, the mood changes; it’s back to darkness again.

-In the land of the changing seasons of emotional gridlock?
+Have you been here before, in the land of the changing seasons of emotional gridlock?

 A place where you find yourselves in the same scenarios over and over.